iansltx/raphple/readme.md

 You'll still need to do steps 2-4, though for step 5 you'll supply env vars to the container.
 Once you point your container to your database you'll have everything you need.

-*NOTE:* Port and host must be what you actually access the container on, and must be explicitly declared in addition to Docker port-forwarding.
+*NOTE:* Port must be what you actually access the container on, and must be explicitly declared in addition to Docker port-forwarding.

 For development, mount a volume with your code to `/var/app`.
 Otherwise your code stay at whatever state it was when you